 Read the latest waste statistics.

-More information on municipal waste management statistics in England is available on English municipal waste management statistics: Department for Environment, Food and Rural Affairs (external link).
+More information on municipal waste management statistics in England is available on the Department for Environment, Food and Rural Affairs website (external link).

-More information on municipal waste management statistics in Northern Ireland is available on Northern Ireland's municipal waste management statistics: Northern Ireland Environment Agency (external link).
+More information on municipal waste management statistics in Northern Ireland is available on the Northern Ireland Environment Agency website (external link).

-More information on municipal waste management statistics in Scotland is available on Scotland's municipal waste management statistics: Scotland Environment Protection Agency website (external link)
+More information on municipal waste management statistics in Scotland is available on the Scotland Environment Protection Agency website (external link)